Dinhero21/among-us-editor/README.md

 ⚠️ The current version has only been tested on build v2022.3.29s (build num: 1864)

 ⚠️ This editor currently only supports game host option editing

+⚠️ Made for Among Us Steam version on Windows 10